Hans Sloane: Death and legacy

 His grave is shared with his wife Elisabeth, who died on 17 September 1724.

 On his death he bequeathed his books, manuscripts, prints, drawings, flora, fauna, medals, coins, seals, cameos and other curiosities to the nation, on condition that Parliament should pay his executors for a sum of £20,000 to be paid to his heirs—intentionally far less than the estimated value of the artefacts, contemporarily estimated at £50,000 or more according to some sources, and up to £80,000 or more by others.
 The bequest was accepted on those terms by an act passed the same year, and the collection, together with George II's royal library, and other objects.
 A significant proportion of this collection was later to become the foundation for the Natural History Museum.
 When Sloane wrote his will not only did he say he wanted to sell his work to the Parliament for 20,000 pounds, he also stated that he wanted his work to be seen by anyone who wanted to see it.
-The Curators thought that only scholars and the upper class were allowed to see the collection.
-They weren't comfortable with the idea that the lower class was able to come to the museum and look at the collection because they didn't think that lower class citizens were worthy.
-The Curators believed that learning was a privilege that only the upper class had.
+The Curators thought that only scholars and the upper class were allowed to see the collection, believing that learning was a privilege that only the upper class had.

+This commonly-held contemporary view changed with time.

 He also gave the Society of Apothecaries the land of the Chelsea Physic Garden which they had rented from the Chelsea estate since 1673.

 A life-size statue of Sloane was erected in the town square of Killyleagh, the town in which he was born.